What the word “sexuality” can mean:

 Someone who’s gender identity is different from the one they were assigned at birth and who has taken measures (e.g. surgery or hormone therapy) to change their physical sex, or intends to.

-A modern umbrella term to describe the traditional role of an Indigenous person who embodies two spirits (male and female).
+A modern umbrella term in English that an Indigenous person might identify as.
+It comes from traditional knowledge of Indigenous people in Canada/North America/Turtle Island.
 Two-spirit is sometimes used to describe someone who walks between genders, who has the gifts of both males and females, who is gender unique, or as a way to identify as LGBTTQ*.

 Coming Out as LGBTTQ*

 Coming out can mean different things to different people, but it basically means telling those around you what your sexual orientation or gender identity is.
 Sometimes LGBTTQ* youth will decide to begin coming out while they are still in high school, or even younger.
 This can be an empowering and positive experience for many.
 Some will feel like they can really be themselves for the first time, but if peers, family, teachers, and/or friends are unsupportive, this can sometimes be a negative experience.
 It is really important that if someone wants to come out, they assess their safety in their community first.
 A couple of questions to ask yourself are: will I have supports I can count on and will I be safe?

 If someone is thinking about coming out, it might help to talk to someone about it first or even during the process.
 Talking to a school guidance counsellor, teacher, trusted friend or family member, or elder can be helpful in figuring out what you want to say and do.
 You can also check out the Resources page or ask for help at a teen clinic.